Skincare tips & advice

-All skin types can benefit from daily cleansing and moisturizing, but different skin types1, which include oily, dry, normal, combination and sensitive skin, have different needs—which is why understanding your skin type is the first step in caring for it.
+All skin types can benefit from daily cleansing and moisturizing, but different skin types—which include oily, dry, normal, combination, and sensitive skin—have different needs.
+That’s why understanding your skin type is the first step in properly caring for it.
 But how do you know what type of skin you have?
 The answer can be found through simple observation.

 Finding Your Skin Type

 - Your skin type is based on the amount of sebum (oil) your skin produces.
 Skin’s oiliness can change over time and may also be influenced by factors such as stress, genetics, hormones, humidity, and the natural aging process.

 - Once you know what to look for—using the common characteristics listed below—pinpointing your skin type can usually be determined through simple observation.

 - There are two tests you can perform at home to help you understand what kind of skin you have in just 30 minutes: the blotting sheet method and the “watch and wait” method.

 What Is My Skin Type?
 Common Characteristics of Each Type

 As your body’s largest organ, your skin performs a variety of important and complex functions—from regulating your body temperature to protecting against germs.
 This is especially true of your skin’s outermost layer, also known as the skin barrier.
 Composed mostly of lipids (such as ceramides), this protective barrier acts as the primary gatekeeper between your skin and external environment—keeping water in and harmful substances out.

 Although a healthy skin barrier is essential for all skin types, it’s also important to remember that each individual’s skin is unique in many ways.
 This means that there’s no “one size fits all” approach to achieving radiant, healthy-looking skin.
 However, there are a number of unifying characteristics to look for that can help you answer the question “What is my skin type?”